 This raised the next questions of what size would I require to maintain the battery through the winter gloom and how to fix it in position when I had no idea where the timber stiffeners were located in the roof?
 The practical, but not necessarily the most economical answer to that of size seems to be to fit the largest panel possible.
-Fixing the thing was solved when I discovered a supplier of flexible panels that could be glued directly to the roof, which added a bonus of a considerable weight saving; I get quite excited by weight savings.
+The question of how to fix it was solved when I discovered a supplier of flexible panels that could be glued directly to the roof.
+That was a solution with an added a bonus of a considerable weight saving; I get quite excited by weight savings!

-Now one could be forgiven for thinking that there is plenty of roof on a caravan roof for a solar panel, especially on a large unit such as our Lunar Clubman.
+Now one could be forgiven for thinking that there is plenty of room on a caravan roof for a solar panel, especially on a large unit such as our Lunar Clubman.

-Taking a measurement of the room available and comparing that to panel sizes lead my to select a 100 watt panel, a selection influenced greatly by that size being on special offer at the time bundled with most of the other bits required.
-I purchased a Biard 100w semi-flexible mono-crystalline panel, 10A charge controller, cables and gland box.
-In addition I ordered from another source a tube of SikaFlex 552 white adhesive and Sika 205 cleaner.
+Taking a measurement of the room available and comparing that to panel sizes led me to select a 100 watt panel, a decision influenced greatly by that size being on special offer at the time, and bundled with most of the other bits required.
+I purchased a 100w semi-flexible mono-crystalline panel, 10A charge controller, cables and gland box.
+In addition I ordered a tube of SikaFlex 552 white flexible adhesive and Sika 205 cleaner.

-I thought it advisable to fit a fuse in the circuit between the controller and the battery, but where, close to the controller or the battery?
-After a little thought it seems that as I had to protect the interconnecting cables against a short circuit drawing from the battery as well as, an admittedly lower current from the panel!
-After further thought I decided that a 10 amp fuse at each end of the cable would cover both scenarios, so two are installed.
+I thought it advisable to fit a fuse in the circuit between the controller and the battery, but where, close to the controller or to the battery?
+After a little thought it seems that as I had to protect the interconnecting cables against a potential short circuit drawing power from the battery as well as, an admittedly lower fault current from the panel!
+After further thought I decided that a 10 amp fuse at each end of the cable would cover both scenarios, so two in-line fuses were installed.

-It’s now a year since I installed the panel and it has performed faultlessly.
-The battery was kept fully charged during the winter period and quickly recharged when is use off-grid.
+It’s now more than a year since I installed the panel and I’m pleased to report that it has performed faultlessly.
+The battery has been kept fully charged during two winter periods and quickly recharges when it is used off-grid.